This article has links to products and services we love, which we may make commission from.

 One of Scotland’s smaller cities, Perth, is the biggest area in our Perthshire road trip itinerary.

-In ‘The Fair City’ you will find shops, cafes such as Hinterland for very tasty soup, restaurants, pubs and parks.
+In ‘The Fair City,’ you will find shops and cafes, such as Hinterland, which serves very tasty soup, restaurants, pubs, and parks.

 While enjoying the city life, look out of the River Tay Public Art Trail, which includes giant thistles, torso and birds.